jaredstander/j3bot/README.md

 * Add weather plugin.
 * Modify karma plugin with cooldown to prevent spamming.
-* Add verbose and non-verbose join options.
-* Add an admin-mode toggle for room behavior and attempting to auto-op users.
+* Admin-mode toggle for room behavior and attempting to auto-op users.
+* Markov chain for responses to bot mentions.
+* A new authentication method for users (username, password, SQLite3).
+* Personalized daily links.